February 23, 2021

 RFM customer model is an excellent way to identify customers groups.
 Learn how to use this method to improve your customer marketing.

-What is RFM Model?
+What is RFM model?

 RFM model enables you to target specific groups of customers with the same behaviour and communicate more relevant content.
-This allows you to generate higher engagement rate, plus increased retention and lifetime value.
+This allows you to generate a higher engagement rate, plus increased retention and lifetime value.
 Similar to other segmentation models, the RFM model is a powerful way to identify customer segments.
 RFM stands for recency, frequency, and monetary value.

 Marketers have extensive customers – such as purchase history, browsing history, previous campaign engagement patterns and demographics.
 All can be used to identify distinct groups of customers and target them with relevant campaigns.

-What are Recency, Frequency and Monetary?
+What are Recency, Frequency and Monetary value?

 Carrying the RFM model is the concept that marketers can expand their understanding of customers by analysing three factors.
 These are: